 Building AccessAll buildings, classrooms and labs are secured by an electronic access control system, which is used during campus emergencies.
 The electronic access control system is programmed to unlock and lock all the buildings, classrooms and labs.
 Employees are issued ID badges that allow them access to the facilities and rooms limited to the areas of their work.
 Electronic locks on all exterior doors enable Facilities to secure all exterior doors in the event of a lock-down situation.

-Safety Commitment The DCCCD Police Department at Mountain View College is committed to providing a safe and secure educational environment for more than 10,000 credit and noncredit students enrolled each semester as well as employees and college visitors.
-The College Police Department has 14 officers.
+The DCCCD Police Department at Mountain View College is committed to providing a safe and secure educational environment for more than 10,000 credit and noncredit students enrolled each semester as well as employees and college visitors.
+The College Police Department has 18 officers.
 The department is staffed 24 hours a day, seven days a week.
 Patrol of the campus is performed by foot, automobile and bicycle units.
-Various policies, described below, are established for the safety of everyone on the Mountain view College campus.
+Various policies, described below, are established for the safety of everyone at Mountain view College.

 BuildingsMountain view College has an “open” campus policy during the hours of operation.
 Generally, the campus is open from 6 a.m. until 11:00 p.m., Monday through Friday.
 On Saturday, the campus is open from 6 a.m. to 5 p.m. or until such time that any special event on campus has concluded.
 The Mountain View College campus is closed on Sundays.
 Electronic locks installed on all exterior doors enable the Facilities to secure all exterior doors in the event of a lock-down situation.
 All campus buildings are smoke free.
 There are four designated smoking areas around campus: 1. outside the H/W Building entrance; 2. outside the North W Building entrance; 3. in the back area of B Building between the B and E Buildings; 4. outside the North end of the E Building near the creek.
 All locations have “Smoking Area” signs posted near blue picnic tables.